Vehicle-to-grid: University of Warwick

-WMG and Jaguar Land Rover collaborated with the Energy and Electrical Systems group of the university.
-Uddin analysed commercially available PEVs over a two-year period.
-He created a model of battery degradation and discovered that some patterns of vehicle-to-grid storage were able to significantly increase battery longevity over conventional charging strategies, given typical driving patterns.
+WMG, University of Warwick and Jaguar Land Rover collaborated with the Energy and Electrical Systems group of the university.
+They analysed commercially available PEVs over a two-year period.
+Using a model of battery degradation, they discovered that, for typical driving patterns, some patterns of V2G storage were able to significantly increase battery longevity compared with conventional charging strategies.

 Drawbacks

 The more a battery is used the sooner it needs replacing.
-As of 2016 replacement cost was approximately 1/3 the cost of the car.
+As of 2016, replacement cost was approximately one-third of the cost of the car.
 Batteries degrade with use.
-JB Straubel, then CTO of Tesla Inc, discounted V2G claiming that battery wear outweighs economic benefit.
+JB Straubel, then chief technology officer of Tesla Inc, discounted V2G, claiming that battery wear outweighs economic benefit.
 A 2017 study found decreasing capacity, and a 2012 hybrid-EV study found minor benefit.

 A 2015 study found that economic analyses favorable to V2G failed to include many of the less obvious costs associated with its implementation.
-When these less obvious costs are included, the study reported that V2G was an economically inefficient solution.
+When these less obvious costs were included, the study reported that V2G was an economically inefficient solution.

-Another common criticism related to efficiency is that cycling power into and out of a battery, which includes "inverting" the DC power to AC inevitably incurs losses.
+Another common criticism related to efficiency is that cycling power into and out of a battery, which includes "inverting" the DC power to AC, inevitably incurs energy losses.
 This cycle of energy efficiency may be compared with the 70–80% efficiency of large-scale pumped-storage hydroelectricity.

-In order for V2G to be useful, it must be on a large scale basis.
 Power companies must be willing to adopt the technology in order to allow vehicles to give power to the power grid.
-For vehicles to power the grid, "smart-meters" would have to be in place in order to support the accounting.
+For vehicles to power the grid cost-effectively, "smart meters" are essential.